 Security wise, the ZenWiFi XD4 comes with AiProtection Classic which is an antivirus firewall that will prevent connected devices from accessing a website containing a virus or malware.
 Based on ASUS track record, we are confident that they will keep the firmware up to date with the latest security many years to come.

 However, unlike other high-end ASUS models, the ZenWiFi XD4 only comes with the basic parental control feature.
 ASUS removed the content filtering feature, leaving the ZenWiFi XD4 with just a usage time limit and scheduling function.
-Besides, the ZenWiFi XD4 also do not comes with the AdaptiveQoS feature which allow applications priority function.
+The ZenWiFi XD4 also do not comes with the AdaptiveQoS feature which allow applications priority function.

 Lastly, the ZenWiFi XD4 is an AiMesh product which means it can work with other ASUS AiMesh router to form a mesh WiFi network.
 The beauty of this is it allows matching the ZenWiFi XD4 with other high-performance ASUS router to form a mesh WiFi system.
 It’s possible to use the ZenWiFi XD4 as mesh node with another router like the ASUS RT-AX86U.